 Think of this score as how well the shirt will work as a base layer instead of a running shirt.
 Other questions we asked include: how easily will the shirt handle wearing a pack?
 Do its special features mean that it will be especially good at other activities as well?
 How durable is the shirt?

 Shirts that did not use a liberal amount of super light mesh tended to score higher in this metric.
 Three shirts in particular rose to the top, including our Top Pick for Use as a Base-layer, the Arc'teryx Motus Crew.
-Due to its versatile and durable merino wool blended fabric, the Smartwool PhD Ultra Light was another top choice for hiking, backpacking, or any other sort of outdoor playing.
-Despite being a bit thinner, the super soft and simply designed Brooks Distance was also among the most versatile.
+Due to its versatile and durable merino wool blended fabric, the Smartwool PhD Ultra Light is another top choice for hiking, backpacking, or any other sort of outdoor playing.
+Despite being a bit thinner, the super soft and simply designed Brooks Distance is also among the most versatile.
 Lastly, we found the Under Armour UA Tech to be worth mentioning for its versatility, as we couldn't find an activity where we didn't enjoy this shirt.
-We graded it one point lower, however, as it didn't have any reflector tags to accommodate low light running.
+Among the long sleeve shirts tested, The North Face Ambition 1/4 Zip is slightly more versatile than the Nike Element.
 Versatility accounted for 15% of a product's final score.

 What kind of features can a shirt have, you ask?
 Well, as we found out, surprisingly many.
-For instance, the New Balance Ice 2.0, our Top Pick for Running with Headphones, featured a small loop on the outside back of the neck that one can thread their headphone cords through to keep them from dangling and bouncing on the chest.
-This feature was so unique and effective that we couldn't help but recommend the shirt because of it.
+For instance, the New Balance Ice 2.0, our Top Pick for Running with Headphones, features a small loop on the outside back of the neck that one can thread their headphone cords through to keep them from dangling and bouncing on the chest.
+This feature is so unique and effective that we couldn't help but recommend the shirt because of it.